susiemartin/G6PD_deficiency/README.md

 The shell script **extract_UKB_WES_genotypes.sh** is to be executed using Bash on JupyterLab on DNAnexus.
 It contains PLINK commands to extract the whole exome sequencing (WES) data for the two genetic variants of interest, and recode the genotypes according to the additive model.
 Equivalent commands were used to extract the WES data for Genes & Health (on TRE).

 The below R scripts are split into phenotype data preparation and analysis.
 Names of the scripts include the cohort that these scripts are to be applied to - either UK Biobank (on DNAnexus) or Genes & Health (on TRE).
-Phenotype data preparation scripts for Genes & Health are comparable and will be available soon.
+Phenotype data preparation scripts for Genes & Health are comparable and are available on request.

 R scripts are to be run in the following order (after running the above shell script):
 - **phenotype_prep_*.R**: Script to prepare phenotype data - uses EHR codes and defines all clinical phenotypes used in analyses